Are Dog Styes Contagious?

 Are dog styes contagious for humans?

-A dog sty will not infect a human directly, there is no need to keep your dog in quarantine or keep it away from the rest of the family.
+A dog sty will not infect a human directly, so there is no need to keep your dog in quarantine or isolated from the rest of the family.
 Even though humans' natural defenses will block the bacteria from creating an infection, it is important to take certain precautionary measures.

-If you are the person who is going to cure your dog's sty, it's vitally important you do so using latex gloves or similar in order to avoid direct contact with the sty's bacteria.
-This will also help your dog to contract any possible bacteria you may also have, which would make the infection worse.
-Though wearing gloves is a mandatory precaution, make sure you still wash your hands thoroughly with soap and lukewarm water after treating your dogs with any remedy.
-Make sure you also dispose of cotton swabs, tea bags or any residue used to treat the dog's infection correctly.
+If you are the person who is going to cure your dog's sty, it's vitally important you do so using latex gloves or similar to avoid direct contact with the sty's bacteria.
+This will help prevent the transmission of bacteria to your dog, which could exacerbate the infection.
+While wearing gloves is a mandatory precaution, make sure you still wash your hands thoroughly with soap and lukewarm water after treating your dogs with any remedy.
+Ensure proper disposal of cotton swabs, tea bags, or any material used during the treatment to avoid contamination.

 Are dog styes contagious for other dogs?

 As you may already know, a sty involves the infection of a follicle in the eye and does not necessarily have bacteria.
-Therefore, styes are not directly contagious from one dog to the other, though you should try to keep your dog away from fighting other dogs as, though it is pretty rare and unlikely, if another dog touches your dog's eye with its paw and then touches its own eye, it may pass on to the second dog.
+Therefore, styes are not directly contagious from one dog to another.
+However, it is wise to avoid allowing your dog to fight or engage in rough play with other dogs.
+Though it is rare and unlikely, if another dog touches your dog's eye with its paw and then touches its own eye, the infection could potentially pass on to the second dog.

 If you want to read similar articles to Are Dog Styes Contagious?, we recommend you visit our Pets category.